PatrikTorn/rabbitmq/README.md

 ## About the application

 Application is created with node.js using RabbitMQ's amqp message breaker -library.
-The application consists of four different services: HTTPSERV, ORSERVER, INTERMED and ORIG.
+The application consists of four different services: HTTPSERV, ORSERVER, INTERMED, API and ORIG.
 HTTPSERV and OBSERER are located in same folder.

 The idea is that ORIG sends messages every third seconds to first queue.
 OBSERVER and INTERMED receives the messages from ORIG.
 INTERMED sends another message with different topic to OBSERVER.
 Observer dispatches the messages to the HTTPSERV's file.txt.
 When user requests the HTTPSERV's url (localhost:8080), the output of the newest message, time and topic will be displayed.
+API is located in url localhost:80081.

 ### About Dockerization